The Greatest Endeavour

 Two years of combined operations had taught the Allies how to set up a beachhead, but what happened inland was the great gamble.
 The Allied generals believed that if they pushed enough men ashore with enough armor that the day could be won.
 But Caen, the primary objective of D-Day, was a heap of rubble.
 The Germans would later recognize that it had been egregious mistake to the bomb the city.
 They moved quickly to fortify the wreckage of the urban sprawl where bombed-out streets would hinder the progress of tanks and infantry.
 Other German forces moved to occupy the fields, the hedgerows and the picturesque Norman country towns and villages as night fell.

 The German dictator, Adolf Hitler, was strangely euphoric when told about the landings.
 “The news couldn’t be better.
 As long as they were in Britain, we couldn’t get at them.
 Now we have them where we can destroy them,” he said, and began issuing orders to mobilize his army for battle.
+Soon a ferocious contest was in the making.

 The Allies had arrived in Normandy, but there would no easy victory here.
 Only something wrapped up in bloodshed, sacrifice and the stuff of mythology.